-Title Current Status - Annual Monitoring Report 2022 Status Landscape Adopted June 2011 Interim Supplementary Planning Guidance Local Development Plan 2 - September 2020 Implementing Interim Guidance until LANDMAP updates received.
-Lighting New - Research undertaken will inform drafting of the Guidance.
+Title Current Status - Annual Monitoring Report 2022 Status Conversions in the Countryside New - to be consulted on and adopted in 2025.
+Landscape Adopted June 2011 Interim Supplementary Planning Guidance Local Development Plan 2 - September 2020 Implementing Interim Guidance until LANDMAP updates received.
+Lighting / Dark Skies Welsh Government Good Practice Guidance - Planning for the Conservation and Enhancement of Dark Skies to be adopted following consultation in 2025.
 Loss of Community Facilities New - clarification needed as to the role of the Guidance.
 Loss of Hotels Adopted September 2023 Parking Adopted May 2021 Planning Obligations Interim Supplementary Planning Guidance Local Development Plan 2 - September 2020 (with PCC) Review will be led by Pembrokeshire County Council Recreation Very little management of damaging activities can be achieved through land use planning.
 The potential role of supplementary planning guidance will continue to be explored.
-Regionally Important Geodiversity Sites Adopted October 2022 Renewable Energy Adopted May 2021 Safeguarding Mineral Zones Adopted October 2022 Seascape Character Adopted September 2023 Shopfront Design Sustainable Design & Development24 Adopted May 2021 The Cumulative Impact of Wind Turbines Adopted October 2022 Place Plans:- Community Land Trust Adopted May 2021 Tree and Woodland Guidance Adopted September 2023
+Replacement Dwellings New - to be consulted on and adopted in 2025 Regionally Important Geodiversity Sites Adopted October 2022 Renewable Energy Adopted May 2021 Safeguarding Mineral Zones Adopted October 2022 Seascape Character Adopted September 2023 Shopfront Design

+Title Current Status - Annual Monitoring Report 2022 Status Sustainable Design & Development24 Adopted May 2021 The Cumulative Impact of Wind Turbines Adopted October 2022 Place Plans:- Community Land Trust Adopted May 2021 Tree and Woodland Guidance Adopted September 2023